anbox-cloud/discourse-docs/howto/install/high-availability.md

 ## Anbox Streaming Stack

-[note type="caution" status="Warning"]If you are upgrading from 1.4 or earlier, check [the upgrade instructions](https://discourse.ubuntu.com/t/upgrading-from-previous-versions/17750).[/note]
+If you are upgrading from 1.4 or earlier, check [the upgrade instructions](https://discourse.ubuntu.com/t/upgrading-from-previous-versions/17750) before proceeding.

 In the Streaming Stack, both the Agent and the Gateway can be run in HA.
+We recommend a minimum of 3 machines for the Streaming Stack.

     juju add-unit anbox-stream-gateway -n 2
     juju add-unit anbox-stream-agent -n 2
     juju relate anbox-stream-gateway:api anbox-stream-gateway-lb:reverseproxy

 This would give you 3 instances of both the Stream Gateway and the Stream Agent.

-[note type="information" status="Note"]We recommend a minimum of 3 machines for the Streaming Stack.[/note]

 ## Checking status